SM Mall of Asia: Residential condominiums

 The Mall of Asia has four residential condominium properties owned by SM Development Corporation (SMDC), SM Prime's residential development subsidiary, which include the Sea Residences, a six-tower complex; the Shell Residences, a four-tower complex; the Shore Residences, which has 3 separate residential condominium complexes, named Shore with 3 towers, Shore 2 with another 3 towers, and Shore 3 with 6 towers; the S Residences, a three-tower complex; and the Sail Residences, a four-tower development.
 The buildings were based on modern resort-themed architectural designs.
 In August 2021, SMDC unveiled a new residential project within the complex, the ICE Tower, an 844 unit residential-office (RESO) development, located across the EDSA Extension.
 The new residential development is expected to be completed within 2023–2024.

 Transportation

-The mall features a 20-seater tram service providing connectivity within the mall complex, and also features two transport terminals, providing transportation services to nearby areas in Metro Manila, and nearby Cavite, Batangas, and Laguna provinces.
-A bus stop is also located at the Globe Rotunda, fronting the Main Mall where city buses stop.
+The mall features a 20-seater tram service providing connectivity within the mall complex, and also features two transport terminals operated by Supermalls Transport Services, Inc., providing transportation services to nearby areas in Metro Manila and nearby Cavite, Batangas, and Laguna provinces.
+A bus stop is also located at the Globe Rotunda, fronting the Main Mall and serves as a bus station of various bus lines, including the southbound EDSA Carousel.

 Adjacent to the convention center is the MetroStar Ferry Terminal ferry service to Cavite City.
 The terminal also serves as a passenger port to SM's tourism estate, the Hamilo Coast, in Nasugbu, Batangas.